HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v6.00/security/remove-ovuser.md

 Get-OVUser Sally | Remove-OVUser
 ```

-Retrieve "Sally" user account using `Get-OVUser`, then pipe it to `Remove-OVUser`.
+Retrieve "Sally" user account using Get-OVUser, then pipe it to Remove-OVUser.

 ## Parameters